Peace (cigarette): History

-Peace's logo was designed by Raymond Loewy, the famous U.S. industrial designer who also worked on the pack design of Lucky Strike, in April 1952.
+Peace's logo was designed by Raymond Loewy, an U.S. industrial designer who also worked on the pack design of Lucky Strike, in April 1952.
 A high-priced design fee was a topic of discussion in the era when recognition was still low for commercial design, but as a result of the design change the annual sales number rapidly increased from 2.6 billion to 15 billion.
 The design changed preferences and the new design became the worldwide standard, as well as greatly influencing future Japanese product designs.

 Inspired by Noah's Ark, as depicted in the Old Testament, a symbolic mark (a pigeon with olive leaves) is used on the Hope cigarettes.
 "A dove that Noah released from the window of the ark to know the state of the outer world where the flood happened.
 By bringing back leaves together, the great flood ceases and the Earth of relief is closed".
 Based on the anecdote, the pigeon became a symbol of peace and thus is used on the Peace cigarettes.

-In May 2016 (May 28), "ninety-seventh anniversary limited package" was sold in a limited quantity with nine issues, "Peace classic" was sold in limited quantity as a celebration of the 70th anniversary.
+On May 28, 2016, the "Ninety-seventh Anniversary Limited Package" was sold in a limited quantity with nine issues, "Peace Classic" was sold in limited quantity as a celebration of the 70th anniversary.

 Peace cigarettes come in short (70 mm), king size (85 mm), or long (100 mm).
-They come within a soft or hard pack or steel can, 10 or 20 or 50 cigarettes per pack.
+They come within a soft or hard pack or steel can, 10, 20, or 50 cigarettes per pack.
 It is the first full-fledged Virginia blend type with domestically produced leaves as a main ingredient of Virginia leaves, and the cigarettes have a deep flavour with a "faintly sweet and gentle fragrance" with a vanilla flavour.
 They are seen as a counterpart to Hope cigarettes.